felipeanchieta/icarius/README.md

 1) Install Apache Maven 3 and Oracle JDK or OpenJDK 8.
 Lower versions won't work and I will not support them anyhow.

+2) *OPEN APPLICATION.PROPERTIES AT SRC/.../RESOURCES AND FILL THE MYSQL/MARIADB USER AND PASSWORD FIELDS*

-2) In this folder, go to your command prompt or terminal and type *mvn spring-boot:run*.
-Wait about 10 seconds after Maven installs the dependencies.
+3) In this folder, go to your command prompt or terminal and type *mvn spring-boot:run*.
+Wait about 10 seconds after Maven installs the dependencies, or more, depending on your machine and Internet speed.

-3) Go to localhost:8080 as soon as you can to see the result
+4) Go to localhost:8080 as soon as you can to see the result

 ## how to contribute: